AmandaJayasuriya/ESD/README.md

 # ESD
-This repository if as assessment of ESD module
+This repository is as assessment of ESD module